Kethen/psp_right_analog_to_digital/README.md

 This was inspired by https://www.youtube.com/watch?v=3kNy_7blFTc

-A more elegant solution for individual games would be to reverse them to find it's internal brake and throttle entry points, then map buttons to them accordingly
+A more elegant solution for individual games would be to reverse them to find their internal brake and throttle entry points, then map buttons to them accordingly

 ### Hooking references